COVID-19, Five Years Later: Will We Heed the Public Health Lessons?

 Trust for America’s Health es una organización de políticas de salud pública, investigación y defensoría sin fines de lucro y no partidista que promueve la salud óptima para todas las personas y comunidades, y hace de la prevención de enfermedades y lesiones una prioridad nacional.

-Measles Cases Reported in Twenty Jurisdictions
+Measles Cases Reported in Thirty Jurisdictions

 Health officials remind the public: Measles is serious and very contagious; being vaccinated is the best defense.